cathcharles108/silent-castle-adventure/README.md

 ## Running the game

+If you are on a Windows 10 device, you can (potentially) run this game by simply downloading the `silent-castle-adventure-exe.exe` file, instead of the whole repo.

-To run this game, you will need to have a way to configure Haskell.
+Otherwise, to run this game, you will need to have a way to configure Haskell.
 Since my professor used `stack`, I recommend doing it as well.

 If you already have `stack` on your machine, go ahead and clone this repository, then run the following on your terminal: